When you start potty training, you might wonder how to still have your toddler take naps and play independently. This post outlines how.

 The level of boundary testing will depend on your child.
-Brayden is by nature much more of a boundary tester than Kaitlyn, so he really tested it, while Kaitlyn has yet to (though I am sure now that I typed that she will start next week 😉 ).
+Brayden was by nature much more of a boundary tester than Kaitlyn, so he really tested it, while Kaitlyn never did.

 Potty training has a tendency to stress parents out.
 Try to just relax and take things as they come.
-I am much more relaxed with Kaitlyn than I was Brayden, and potty training is no longer something I dread.
+I was much more relaxed about it as I had more kids.
 Remember your goals and tailor the process to your family’s needs.

 - Potty Training Using the “Oh Crap!”
 Method